- Financials lead sector gains

 - Didi takes a breather after four-day losing streak

-The rally allowed the indexes to notch slight gains for the week, which also saw a sharp rally in U.S. Treasuries as investors worried the U.S. economic recovery might be losing steam as the Delta variant of the coronavirus spread globally.
+The indexes were also set to end higher on a week that also saw a sharp rally in U.S. Treasuries amid the fears that the recovery in the U.S. economy was losing steam with the Delta variant of the coronavirus spreading.

 Analysts expect earnings growth of 65.8% for companies in the S&P 500 index in the quarter, up from a previous forecast of 54% growth at the start of the period, according to Refinitiv IBES data.

-Among individual stocks, Levi Strauss & Co (LEVI.N)rose 1.4% as it forecast a strong full-year profit after beating quarterly earnings estimates on improving demand across its markets for jeans, tops, and jackets. read more
+Among individual stocks, Levi Strauss & Co (LEVI.N)added 1.3% as it forecast a strong full-year profit after beating quarterly earnings estimates on improving demand across its markets for jeans, tops, and jackets. read more

-U.S.-listed shares of Chinese ride-hailing company Didi Global Inc (DIDI.N)gained 7.3% after four sessions of losses, as it was recently hit by an investigation from China's internet watchdog.
+U.S.-listed shares of Chinese ride-hailing company Didi Global Inc (DIDI.N) rose 8.8% after four sessions of losses, as it was recently hit by an investigation from China's internet watchdog.

-Advancing issues outnumbered declining ones on the NYSE by a 3.77-to-1 ratio; on Nasdaq, a 3.33-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 4.08-to-1 ratio; on Nasdaq, a 3.09-to-1 ratio favored advancers.

 Our Standards: The Thomson Reuters Trust Principles.